WICG/local-peer-to-peer/EXPLAINER.md

 ## Problem Description

-When transfer files to other devices or share files to friends or colleagues on the web in the same Wi-Fi environment, usually we have two following approaches with their limiations.
+When transfer files to other devices or share files to friends or colleagues on the web in the same Wi-Fi environment, usually we have two following approaches with some limiations.

 1. The centralized service, member fee, long round trip through internet, data wastage, and privacy concern are the drawbacks to share files by using cloud storage service.